m3fh4q/ReflexArenaDedicatedServerGuideLinux/README.md

 ### Using the server console
 To use the server console, you need to enter the screen session associated with it.

-Press Ctrl+A and Ctrl+D at the same time to detach from session

 Using the example in this guide :
 ```
 screen -r reflex_server1